How To Convince Someone To Go To Rehab Even if They Don’t Want to

 Be Prepared For Excuses And Evasions

-If the person firmly claims that they have an addiction problem, be prepared with examples to show them that they do.
-“If you don’t have a problem, why did ________ happen?”
-If you focus on specific events and incidents, you make it harder for them to use general excuses.
+If the person firmly claims having the problem, be prepared with examples to show them that they do.
+Focus on specific events and incidents to make it harder for the addicted person to use general excuses.

 Be Prepared In Case The Conversation Doesn’t Work

 While one should always hope for the best when trying to get someone into rehab, one should be prepared emotionally for the possibility that addicted person is not going to be able to.
 According to the National Institute on Drug Abuse, only 11% of people with substance abuse addictions actually get the help they needed.

 And even if the loved one does agree to enter rehab, it’s not a given that the treatment program will “take” and be successful the first time.
 An estimated 40% to 60% of people addicted to drugs or alcohol relapse.
 So, even if such an “intervention conversation” fails and the person refuses treatment, one may have “planted a seed” that bears fruit later.